 Gale and her family live in Cary.
 They are members of St. Michael’s Episcopal Church.

 Gale has a solid track record of service in business, government, her profession, and her community.

 Between 2011 and 2014 I witnessed many deliberate legislative actions that set North Carolina on a regressive path.
 I was not willing to stand by and watch a legacy of progress, forged through decades of hard work and financial investment, continue to be threatened by political partisanship and short-sighted legislative policies.
-I ran in 2014 to bring a reasoned, thoughtful, nonpartisan, and common sense approach to the challenges facing our state’s future.
+I ran in 2014 to bring a reasoned, thoughtful, nonpartisan, and common sense approach to the challenges that will determine our state’s future.

 I believe in the greatness, resourcefulness and resiliency of this state and its people.
 I ran in 2014 pledging to spurn partisanship and put my energies into fighting the right battles: for vibrant public schools, a healthy environment and a robust economy.
-In my first two terms I have been an effective legislator who has lived up to this ideal.
+In my first three terms I have been an effective legislator who has lived up to this ideal.
 I want to continue to represent District 41 and carry on a legacy of strong leaders who make today’s decisions with an eye toward tomorrow.
 I would appreciate your support and the privilege of continuing to represent you.